Selma van de Perre: Resistance

-Post war
+After the war

 In 1947, Van de Perre secured a job at the Dutch embassy in London with the assistance of her brother David.
 Van de Perre went on to study anthropology and sociology.
 After graduating, Van de Perre became a teacher of sociology and mathematics at Sacred Heart High School, Hammersmith, London.
-She subsequently began work at the BBC Radio Netherlands as a journalist.
-There she met her future husband, Hugo Van de Perre, a Belgian journalist.
-He was the son of the founder of De Standaard, Alfons Van de Perre.
+She subsequently began work at BBC Radio Netherlands as a journalist.
+There she met her future husband, Hugo van de Perre, a Belgian journalist.
+He was the son of the founder of De Standaard, Alfons van de Perre.
 They married in 1955.
 When her husband died suddenly in 1979, she continued his work as a foreign correspondent.
 Until her retirement, Van de Perre worked as a journalist for the BBC and as a correspondent for AVRO Televizier and De Standaard.
 She later became a British citizen.

-Since 1995, Van de Perre has gone to Ravensbrück for one week every year to talk about the war with Dutch and German students.
+From 1995 onwards, Van de Perre went to Ravensbrück for one week every year to talk about the war with Dutch and German students.
 At the urging of her brothers' children, she began writing her autobiography, My Name is Selma, in 2003.
 Her book was released in the Netherlands in 2020 under the title Mijn naam is Selma.

 In 1983 Van de Perre was awarded the Resistance Memorial Cross, a medal awarded in the Netherlands to members of the Dutch resistance during the Second World War.

 In 2021 she was awarded the Order of Orange-Nassau by the Dutch government.
-She turned 100 on 7 June 2022.
+She turned 100 on 7 June 2022, and died in London on 20 October 2025, at the age of 103.